FuchsiaOS/FuchsiaOS-docs-zh_CN/development/languages/dart/style.md

 ### PREFER to keep lines below 80 characters unless it would be more readable.
 This is a slight amendment from the general Dart [rule][dartstyle-80-chars].
-Unlike that rule, it is fine to have lines above 80 characters in the Fuchsia repository, as long as it improves readability, and dartfmt won't automatically truncate the line.
+Unlike that rule, it is fine to have lines above 80 characters in the Fuchsia repository, as long as it improves readability, and `dart format` won't automatically truncate the line.

 # Additional Usage Rules